RedisLabs/raft/docs/Using.md

 }
 ```

-#### Submit readonly requests
+#### Submit read-only requests

-If your operation is readonly, you can execute it without writing to the log or replicating it to other nodes.
-Still, Raft library needs to communicate with other nodes to verify it is still the leader.
-So, for readonly requests, there is another API to submit it.
+If your operation is read-only, you can execute it without writing to the log or replicating it to other nodes.
+Still, the Raft library must communicate with other nodes to verify that it is still the leader.
+So, for read-only requests, there is another API to submit it.
 When it is safe to execute the request, Raft library will call the callback you provided:

 ```c
 void app_submit_readonly(raft_server_t *r, void *client_request)